2 men convicted of more charges in Fort Worth cartel-linked kidnapping scheme

 Never miss a local story.

-Cabrera was in communication with a source in Mexico, believed to be part of the Jalisco cartel, a federal official said Tuesday.
-The cartel is the newest of the most powerful cartels in Mexico, according to the DEA.
+Cabrera was in communication with a source in Mexico believed to be part of the Jalisco cartel, a federal official said Tuesday.
+The cartel is the newest of the most powerful cartels in Mexico, according to the Drug Enforcement Agency.
 The cartel formed around 2010 after breaking off from Joaquin "El Chapo" Guzman's Sinaloa cartel.

-Gonzalez and Anderson who face a maximum of 30 years in prison and a $750,000 fine are scheduled to be sentenced on June 25.
+Gonzalez and Anderson face up to 30 years in prison and a $750,000 fine and are scheduled to be sentenced on June 25.

 The North Richland Hills man agreed to pay the money and left it by a dumpster at a 7-Eleven store in north Fort Worth, near Interstate 35W and Heritage Parkway.
-The victim later received a phone call from a suspect who informed him of his brothers' location in Mexico.
-Relatives went to the location and found the brothers tied up in a motel room.
+The victim later received a phone call informing him of his brothers' location in Mexico.
+Relatives found the brothers tied up in a motel room.

-Days later, the North Richland Hills man received another call from the same suspect who demanded $100,00 "or else they would kidnap (the victim's) brothers again and kill them," according to court documents.
+Days later, the North Richland Hills man received another call from the same person, who demanded $100,00 "or else they would kidnap [the victim's] brothers again and kill them," according to court documents.

 The victim agreed and the drop-off this time would be at the Home Depot off I-35W and Basswood Boulevard in north Fort Worth.